The Inward Investment and International Taxation Review: Japan

 Japanese tax law adopts the attributable income principle, under which only the income attributable to the PE in light of the Authorised OECD Approach is taxable.
 Thus, profits calculated by deeming that the PE was a distinct and separate entity from the corporation, was engaged in the same or similar activities under the same or similar conditions with the corporation, and was dealing wholly independently from the enterprise, are attributable to the PE.

-Treaty tiebreakers, such as Article 4, Paragraph 3 of the US–Japan tax treaty (or the US–Japan double tax treaties (DTAs)), prescribe the method by which to determine the tax residence of a person who falls within the definition of tax resident in both the US and Japan.
+Treaty tiebreakers, such as Article 4, Paragraph 3 of the United States–Japan tax treaty (or the United States–Japan double tax treaties (DTAs)), prescribe the method by which to determine the tax residence of a person who falls within the definition of tax resident in both the United States and Japan.
 There is no concept of branch profit tax in Japan.

 Tax incentives, special regimes and relief that may encourage inward investment